sanity-io/cross-dataset-duplicator/README.md

 - Save predefined GROQ queries in the Tool to make bulk repeated Migrations simpler
 - More UI affordances eg "Only Migrate New", "Only Migrate Documents", etc.
+- Config options for allowed migrations (eg Dev -> Staging but not Dev -> Live)
+- Config options for permissions/user role checks